 In the present era, where technological innovations are flooding the industrial world, it has become hygiene for corporates to upgrade themselves owing to these high-tech methods.
-This never-ending spree of technological advancements leads to increasing demand for updated and premium quality products and services, responding to which companies are majorly focusing on software development and automation processes (with upcoming technologies like IoT, AI, Deep learning, and Machine learning) to innovate current products, improve efficiency and decrease costs.
-The upcoming technologies we are waving for future will surely bring social welfare through technology advancement but it also has in store, a lot of vulnerabilities and flaws in security mechanisms, associated with it.
+This never-ending spree of technological advancements leads to increasing demand for updated and premium quality products and services, responding to which companies are majorly focusing on software development and automation processes (with upcoming technologies like IoT, AI, Deep learning, and Machine learning to innovate current products, improve efficiency and decrease costs.
+The upcoming technologies we are waving for the future will surely bring social welfare through technology advancement but it also has in store, a lot of vulnerabilities and flaws in security mechanisms, associated with it.
 Thus, Integrating Security Testing in beginning within the development cycle can help companies to save time, reduce overall cost and improve the quality of security.

 “If you don’t like testing your product, most likely your customers won’t like to test it either.”
 (Anonymous)

 Security testing is a process which elucidates ways to ascertain the potential flaws(vulnerabilities to malicious attacks, information leakages etc.) in any software application to make it more secure, protect data and maintain functionality.
-It is not a predefined process but keeps changing with the functionality of software.
-Testers start the process from the requirement gathering process to analyze security needs of that particular application, which helps them find out application’s vulnerable spots and plan their strategy accordingly.
+It is not a predefined process but keeps changing with the functionality of the software.
+Testers start the process from the requirement gathering process to analyze security needs of that particular application, which helps them find out the application’s vulnerable spots and plan their strategy accordingly.
 AI and machine learning are bringing innovation in security testing field, testers are developing and offering runtime application self-protection (RASP).

 Security testing shares some similarities with functional testing since some initial tests are similar but its framework needs to be designed separately.
 Where functional testing validates the truth behind testers knowledge, security testing focuses on revealing the infinite ways to break an application